courselabs/kubernetes/labs/persistentvolumes/README.md

 kubectl get po -l app=pi-proxy
 ```

-Check the /tmp folder in the new container and you'll see it's empty.
+Check the `/tmp` folder in the new container and you'll see it's empty.
 Refresh your Pi app and it will take another second to load, because the cache is empty so it gets calculated again.

-> Data in the container writeable layer has the same lifecycle as the container.
+> ℹ Data in the container writeable layer has the same lifecycle as the container.
 When the container is replaced, the data is lost.

 ## Pod storage in EmptyDir volumes